dourian/Lasyntex/README.md

 # Lasyntex
-Lasyntex is an API and website for students to quickly search for commands in LaTeX
+Lasyntex is an API and website for students to quickly search for commands in LaTeX.

 ## Links
 https://lasyntex.herokuapp.com